Lubbock-Cooper Independent School District: Leadership

-LCISD is under the leadership of a Board of Trustees including seven community members and Superintendent Keith Bryant.
+LCISD is under the leadership of a board of trustees including seven community members and Superintendent Keith Bryant.

 Controversy

 In April 2022, allegations were made of persistent racial harassment of Black students at Laura Bush Middle School.
-In December of 2022, a formal complaint was filed against the district with the Office of Civil Rights in the federal Department of Education, alleging that the district had not made a sufficient response to the concerns raised earlier in the year.
+In December 2022, a formal complaint was filed against the district with the Office of Civil Rights in the Federal Department of Education, alleging that the district had not made a sufficient response to the concerns raised earlier in the year.